rafael/multigres/README.md

 ### Cross-zone clusters

 Multigres can be deployed across a large number of nodes distributed across the world.
 This is architecturally achieved by a star configuration in the topology.
 There will be a global topology server (etcd).
-It will contain information that changes infrequently, like sharding info, etc. This information will be propagated into cell-sepific topology servers (local etcds), one for each cell.
+It will contain information that changes infrequently, like sharding info, etc. This information will be propagated into cell-specific topology servers (local etcds), one for each cell.
 VTGates and vttablets will be deployed in a cell, and they'll use the local topology to serve traffic for that cell.
 In case of a network partition, a cell will be capable of continuing to serve traffic for as long as the replication lag is tolerable.

 Of course, there can exist only one Primary per shard.
 Any cell that does not host the primary database is meant to serve read-only traffic that is replicated from the primary.